Because your knowledge creates knowledge

 • You become proud of your students' achievements, your school's commitment and your contribution.

-You can develop your personal skills with us: The Olympiads in informatics and robotics offer workshops targeting interested teachers.
+You can develop your personal skills with us: the Robotics Olympiad offers workshops for interested teachers.

 What is the level required for the olympiads?